fabiusgasber/weather-app/README.md

+## Running Version

+You can view the live version of the project by clicking this link: [Weather App](https://fabiusgasber.github.io/weather-app/)

 # Weather App

 This project is part of **The Odin Project's Advanced JavaScript Curriculum**.
 It is a web application designed to display detailed weather information for the current day.
 Users can view data such as temperature, wind speed, sunrise, sunset, and several other weather indicators.